Pre-Pandemic Workforce Trends

 Women's health issues are most notably and often untreated conditions of hypertension, chronic pain, and heart disease.
 The common denominator is stress... stress from the factors described above.

 An older NIOSH article from 1999, identifies gender-specific work stress, such as sex discrimination, and balancing work and family demands, may have an effect on women workers above and beyond the impact of general job stressors such as job overload and skill under-utilization.

 Discriminatory barriers to financial and career advancements have been linked to more frequent physical and psychological symptoms and more frequent doctor visits.
-The impact of these exposures have aggravated the onset of anxiety, depression, low self-esteem, alienation, nausea and headaches for many women at work.
+The impact of these exposures has aggravated the onset of anxiety, depression, low self-esteem, alienation, nausea, and headaches for many women at work.

 Fast forward to recent pandemic times and the same situation for women has likely exacerbated these health conditions.

 Musculoskeletal Disorders and Women at Work

 In 2004/2005, a meta-analysis of 56 studies confirmed that women are at a higher risk of MSDs than men due to biomechanical, physiological and psychological reasons.